isblab/IMP_Toolbox/af_pipeline/README.md

 ## Tips to improve the coverage of Alphafold predictions

-Here, coverage refers to the number of residues confidently modeled (at regular pLDDT >70 and PAE>10 cutoffs).
+Here, coverage refers to the number of residues confidently modeled (at regular pLDDT >= 70 and PAE <= 10 cutoffs).
 1. For AF3, run jobs with more number of seeds.
 The more the merrier.
 2. Use sequence truncations in place of full-length sequences if there is previous data that supports the truncation.
 3. Model the sequence for a larger complex.
 Some interfaces that are expected (due to their presence in the rigid body/ pseudo-domain) might not be confident after applying the pLDDT cutoff.
 One can do either of the following to get better coverage.